-I am pleased to announced that The Project to Train Intercultural Mediators for a Multicultural Europe (“The TIME Project”) has extensively relied on my work on the psychology of mediation and the IDR Cycle to assist in the training of mediators.
+I am pleased to announced that The Project to Train Intercultural Mediators for a Multicultural Europe (“The TIME Project”) extensively relied on my work on the psychology of mediation and the IDR Cycle to develop materials for the training of mediators.

 The TIME Project brought together universities, VET centers, organizations active in migrant integration, and public authorities from seven different countries, Belgium, Germany, Austria, Italy, Spain, Poland and Greece to help train mediators.

 An excerpt from one of the Project’s excellent self-study modules is presented below.
 This section focuses on the IDR Cycle.
 Another section discusses my work on the psychology of mediation more generally.
 These materials were developed for the TIME project by Olympic Training and Consulting, Ltd.

 Module 3: Psychological Issues in Intercultural Mediation,

 It has been observed that many conflicts go through a certain cycle of psychological inflation, deflation and realistic resolution (IDR).
 It is basically caused by the tendency to take conflict personally and consider the outcome of the mediation as a reflection of who one is – of one’s identity.

 Understanding the IDR cycle helps mediators tailor their interventions to the parties’ needs and their responsiveness depending on the stage they are currently at.

 So what happens at each stage of the cycle?
 Put very simply, Bader explains the following:

 At the outset of the mediation process parties are generally overconfident or “inflated”.
 A reason for that is that interpersonal conflict is often experienced as threatening the value and even the existence of the self.
 As a defense to the anxiety caused, parties tend to self-inflate, i.e. to reassure themselves that they will manage successfully.
 Adrenal surges caused by perceived threat also contribute to the initial inflation.